Constipation is when:

 Make changes to your child's diet

-Give older children plenty of fluids and encourage them to eat fruit.
+Give your child plenty of fluids and encourage them to eat fruit.
 Chop, blend or mash the food if it's easier for them to eat.
-The best fruits for constipation include apples, grapes, pears and strawberries.

 - whole grain breakfast cereals, bread, pasta and rice